henkvancann/FNcompGordian/Legend.md

 #### Import
 Importing keys
 #### Node wallet access: Trusted nodes
+Gordian Wallet does not give you access to every wallet on the node, Fully Noded does
 #### Mix or coinjoin
 Broadly speaking, coin mixing could refer to any activity that involves the obfuscation of funds by substituting them with others.
 However, in the cryptocurrency space, coin mixing commonly denotes a service provided by a third-party.
 Typically,  the service providers take users’ coins (and a small fee), and return coins that have no link to the sent ones.
 These services are also known as tumblers or mixers.
 CoinJoin is a trustless method for combining multiple Bitcoin payments from multiple spenders into a single transaction to make it more difficult for outside parties to determine which spender paid which recipient or recipients.
 Unlike many other privacy solutions, coinjoin transactions do not require a modification to the bitcoin protocol.